CaoimhConway/CaoimhConway.github.io/README.md

 ## Algorithmic Trading Strategies for QuantConnect

 This is a collection of algorithims created in **Python** created in order to research, backtest, and develop trading and investment strategies.
 Intended for use with the open-source platform QuantConnect.
+I recommend interacting with the strategies using the embedded display below, otherwise [here is a link to the repository.](https://github.com/CaoimhConway/AlgorithimicTradingQC)

 ### Strategies